A Comparative Analysis between Unbiased Exponential Resummation and Taylor Expansion in Finite-Density QCD with a new phasefactor for Isospin: Conclusions

 \acknowledgments

-\hs I sincerely acknowledge Prasad Hegde for useful discussion and constructive suggestions for this draft.
-I also thank all the other members of the HotQCD collaboration for their inputs and valuable discussions, as well as for allowing me to use their data from the respective Taylor expansion calculations.
+I sincerely acknowledge Prasad Hegde and Frithjof Karsch for highly useful discussions and stimulating constructive suggestions for this draft.
+I also sincerely thank all the other members of the HotQCD collaboration for their inputs and valuable insights, as well as for allowing me to use their data for the respective Taylor expansion calculations.
 The computations in this work have been performed on the GPU cluster at Bielefeld University, Germany.
 I also heartily thank the Bielefeld HPC.NRW team for their wholehearted support.